 Accepted transfer credit hours will be included in the SAP calculation for the next payment period (subscription period).

-- Hours considered in the next evaluation period will follow receipt and review of transcript. - Incoming transfer students transfer in, meeting SAP. - Transfer credits accepted by The University of Mary Hardin-Baylor are included in the Aggregate SAP Evaluation.
+- Incoming transfer students transfer in, meeting SAP. - Transfer credits accepted by The University of Mary Hardin-Baylor are included in the SAP Evaluation.

 Repeating Classes